 Knowing how to setup a turntable cartridge is a valuable skill for a vinyl owner, and with the help of a simple cartridge alignment tool (pictured above), you can easily and quickly get your cartridge in the right position and your stylus tracking nicely.

 The procedure for most turntables and cartridges is to gently loosen the head-shell screws, move the cartridge to the correct position as indicated on your cartridge alignment protractor, and then re-tighten the screws once you have it in the correct position.

 Simple cartridge alignment tools such as the Ortofon Alignment Card or Pro-Ject Strobe-It are very inexpensive and all you need for most entry-level to mid-level cartridges (e.g. OM 5E, 2M Red or 2M Blue), but if you've spent the money on a higher-end cartridge such as the 2M Black, Quintet Black or Cadenza Black - I'd recommend getting something like the Pro-Ject Align It for that extra degree of accuracy.

 When it comes to your turntable and vinyl collection - cleanliness is next to godliness!

 No matter how clean you keep your home, given enough time, dirt and grime will always build up on your records and stylus.

-This has a significant impact on the sound and performance of your vinyl, with just about everyone is familiar with the crackling and popping caused by dirt and dust.
+This has a significant impact on the sound and performance of your vinyl, with all vinyl enthusiasts familiar with the crackling and popping blasting through your speakers caused by dirt and dust.